 Top 3 Use-Cases of Edge Computing in IoT

-After carefully evaluating all the benefits of edge computing in IoT, here we have the top three use cases of IoT edge computing.
+After carefully evaluating all the benefits of edge computing in IoT, here we have the top three edge computing use cases of IoT edge computing.

 1. Self-driven Vehicles